DarkEyes/ipADMIXTURE/README.md

 ``` r
 remotes::install_github("DarkEyes/ipADMIXTURE")
 ```
-This requires a user to install the "remotes" package before installing mFLICA.
+This requires a user to install the "remotes" package before installing ipADMIXTURE.

 EXAMPLE
 ----------------------------------------------------------------------------------

-In this example, we have data set of human 27 population data publised by Xing, J., et al. (2009).
+In this example, we have data set of human 27 population data published by Xing, J., et al. (2009).
 The dataset consists of 544 individuals from 27 populations.
 The Q matrices from this data are provided in this package.
 The following steps are the simple way to use our package.

 Step1: running the  ipADMIXTURE using Human 27 population dataset where the number of ancestors K =12.